-In 2004 Rainer Zietlow founded his agency CHALLENGE4 GmbH and turned his hobby into a career.
-CHALLENGE4 is a specialist in planning and executing worldwide automotive projects with Volkswagen cars.
-Since then he completed all twelve projects successfully.
+In 2004 Rainer Zietlow founded his agency, CHALLENGE4 GmbH.
+CHALLENGE4 is a specialist in planning and executing worldwide automotive projects.

-His automotive success includes three "Guinness World Records" - all of them have been achieved in a team.
-In 2005 he established a new altitude record for series-production vehicles with a Volkswagen Touareg V6 in Chile together with Ronald Bormann and a six-member team.
-Afterwards he completed the first natural gas driven circumnavigation of the world in a Volkswagen Caddy EcoFuel with a four-member team in 2006/2007.
-In 2013 he achieved the record with his eight-member team for driving the longest distance inside one country (Russia) with several Volkswagen Amarok.
-In between Rainer Zietlow set two long-distance-world records by completing the famous road "Panamericana" from Tierra Del Fuego to Alaska in 2011 and by driving one year later in the shortest possible time from Melbourne (Australia) to St. Petersburg (Russia).
+His automotive success includes three "Guinness World Records" and serveral long distance world records.
+In 2005 he established a new altitude record for series production vehicles with a Volkswagen Touareg V6 in Chile together with Ronald Bormann and a six-member team.
+He subsequently went on to complete the first natural gas-powered circumnavigation of the globe in a Volkswagen Caddy EcoFuel with a four-member team in 2006/2007.
+In 2013 he achieved the record with his eight-member team for driving the longest distance inside one single country (Russia) using several Volkswagen Amaroks.
+In between, Rainer Zietlow set two long-distance world records by navigating the famous road "Panamericana" from Tierra Del Fuego to Alaska in 2011 and, one year later, by driving the shortest time from Melbourne (Australia) to St. Petersburg (Russia).

-In 2014 Rainer Zietlow an his team dealt with the 18000 km long distance between the Nordkapp and Cape Agulhas (South Africa).
-Due to an accident which forced the team to stay in Ethopia for 13 days, they needed 21 days.
-This was a new record for this stretch, but not the goal of Rainer Zietlow, who wanted to complete the tour in 10 days.
-One year later he tried it again, starting in South Africa, and reached the Nordkapp 9 days and 4 hours later.
-In 2016 Rainer Zietlow and his two teammates set a new record from east to west across the eurasian continent – from Magadan (Russia) to Lisboa (Portugal).
+In 2014 Rainer Zietlow and his team dealt with the 18,000 km long distance between the Nordkapp (Norway) and Cape Agulhas (South Africa).
+Due to an accident which forced the team to stay in Ethiopia for 13 days, they needed 21 days to complete the drive.
+Although this was a new record for this stretch, it was not the intended goal of Rainer Zietlow who wanted to complete the tour in just 10 days.
+One year later he tried it again, starting in South Africa, and reached Nordkapp 9 days and 4 hours later.
+In 2016 Rainer Zietlow and his two teammates set a new record from east to west across the Eurasian continent – from Magadan (Russia) to Lisbon (Portugal).